AndreaPazienza/SE1-my_shelfie/README.md

 The application is distributed as two separate JAR files: one for the server and one for the client.

 1. Open a terminal on the machine that will act as the server.
-2. Run the server JAR: java -jar MyShelfieServer.jar
+2. Run the server JAR: java '-jar MyShelfieServer.jar'.
 3. Enter the IP address where the server will be reachable on port 1068.
-4. On each client machine, open a terminal and run: java -jar MyShelfieClient.jar.
+4. On each client machine, open a terminal and run: java '-jar MyShelfieClient.jar'.
 5. Enter the server IP address to connect to the game.

 To fully enjoy the TUI, the terminal should support ANSI escape codes; otherwise, the interface will fall back to plain text with slot names.